sharadcodes/my_py_site/README.md

 ```python
 {{data.site.title}}
 ```
-in the templates. **data** is global and that is need for accessing the values of `config.json` file
+in the templates. **data** is global and it is needed for accessing the values of `config.json` file

 Similarly for looping over an array of objects like `social` you will do
 ```python